tasklify/tasklify/README.md

   - A badge that indicates the current status (Done, Active, or Upcoming) is displayed adjacent to the sprint title.
   - For the currently active sprint, a "Sprint backlog" button is available, providing a direct link to the sprint backlog page.

+When a sprint is done, it is moved to the "Done" section, where the completed user stories can be accepted or rejected (with a possibility to add a rejection reason) by the product owner.

 #### User stories

 Within both the backlog tab and the sprint view, user stories are listed in a table format.
 The basic information presented is as follows: